confluentinc/kafka-streams-examples/docs/index.rst

 #.
 Verify this persistent query shows up in the queries list.

 #.
-Next let's work on the `song-feed` topic, which effectively represents a table of songs.
-The original Kafka topic has a key of type `Long`, which maps to ksqlDB's `BIGINT` sql type, and the ID field stores a copy of the key.
-To register the topic `song-feed`, from the ksqlDB query editor.
-Create a `TABLE` from the original Kafka topic `song-feed`:
+Next let's work on the ``song-feed`` topic, which effectively represents a table of songs.
+The original Kafka topic has a key of type ``Long``, which maps to ksqlDB's ``BIGINT`` sql type, and the ID field stores a copy of the key.
+To register the topic ``song-feed``, from the ksqlDB query editor.
+Create a ``TABLE`` from the original Kafka topic ``song-feed``:

    .. code-block:: bash

       CREATE TABLE ksql_song (ROWKEY BIGINT KEY) WITH (KAFKA_TOPIC='song-feed', VALUE_FORMAT='AVRO', KEY='ID');

 #.
-View the contents of this table and confirm that the entries in this ksqlDB table have a `ROWKEY` that matches the String ID of the song.
+View the contents of this table and confirm that the entries in this ksqlDB table have a ``ROWKEY`` that matches the String ID of the song.

    .. code-block:: bash

       SELECT * FROM ksql_song EMIT CHANGES limit 5;

-#. `DESCRIBE` the table to see the fields associated with this topic and notice that the field `ID` is of type `BIGINT`.
+#. ``DESCRIBE`` the table to see the fields associated with this topic and notice that the field ``ID`` is of type ``BIGINT``.

    .. figure:: ../../../tutorials/examples/music/images/describe_songfeed.png
        :width: 600px

 #.
-At this point we have created a stream of filtered play events called `ksql_playevents_min_duration` and a table of song metadata called `ksql_song`.
-Enrich the stream of play events with song metadata using a Stream-Table `JOIN`.
+At this point we have created a stream of filtered play events called ``ksql_playevents_min_duration`` and a table of song metadata called ``ksql_song``.
+Enrich the stream of play events with song metadata using a Stream-Table ``JOIN``.
 This will result in a new stream of play events enriched with descriptive song information like song title along with each play event.

    .. code-block:: bash

       CREATE STREAM ksql_songplays AS SELECT plays.SONG_ID AS ID, ALBUM, ARTIST, NAME, GENRE, DURATION, 1 AS KEYCOL FROM ksql_playevents_min_duration plays LEFT JOIN ksql_song songs ON plays.SONG_ID = songs.ID;

-Notice the addition of a clause `1 AS KEYCOL.` For every row, this creates a new field `KEYCOL` that has a value of 1. `KEYCOL` can be later used in other derived streams and tables to do aggregations on a global basis.
+#.
+Notice the addition of a clause ``1 AS KEYCOL``.
+For every row, this creates a new field ``KEYCOL`` that has a value of 1. ``KEYCOL`` can be later used in other derived streams and tables to do aggregations on a global basis.

 #.
 Now you can create a top music chart for all time to see which songs get played the most.
-Use the `COUNT` function on the stream `ksql_songplays` that we created above.
+Use the ``COUNT`` function on the stream ``ksql_songplays`` that we created above.

    .. code-block:: bash

       CREATE TABLE ksql_songplaycounts AS SELECT ID, NAME, GENRE, KEYCOL, COUNT(*) AS COUNT FROM ksql_songplays GROUP BY ID, NAME, GENRE, KEYCOL;

 #.
 While the all-time greatest hits are cool, it would also be good to see stats for just the last 30 seconds.
-Create another query, adding in a `WINDOW` clause, which gives counts of play events for all songs, in 30-second intervals.
+Create another query, adding in a ``WINDOW`` clause, which gives counts of play events for all songs, in 30-second intervals.

    CREATE TABLE ksql_songplaycounts30 AS SELECT ID, NAME, GENRE, KEYCOL, COUNT(*) AS COUNT FROM ksql_songplays WINDOW TUMBLING (size 30 seconds) GROUP BY ID, NAME, GENRE, KEYCOL;